The 23 Best New Places To Eat and Drink in Las Vegas

 Las Vegas sees new bar and restaurants opening every day, and it's hard to keep on top of every new opening.
-We've trawled through reviews and ratings sites to whittle down the best new bars and eateries in Vegas for you to try in 2021.
+We've trawled through reviews and ratings sites to whittle down the best new bars and eateries in Vegas for you to try.
 From fried chicken to fillet steak, Korean barbecue to artisan coffee, we've got the latest openings covered here.

 Primal Steakhouse, at the Boulevard Mall serves up some of the best steaks on town.
 Overseen by executive chef Angel Lopez, you can expect dishes heavily influenced by his central American roots.
 This is a fine dining restaurant.
 They have an extensive cocktail menu and wine list to accompany their great choice of steaks.
 The main event on the menu is the 31-ounce Tomahawk steak.
 You can also opt for a choice of starters and sides, including Guatemalan ‘Chorilonga’ sausage, Jamon Iberico and seared scallops.

 Robata En Asian Kitchen and Bar